Tax residence: when a simple TRC is not enough

 Step 1: Classification of residence under French domestic law

-• Carrying on a professional activity that is not ancillary
+• Carrying on a non-ancillary professional activity

-• Having the center of their economic interests
+• Having the center of their economic interests there

 Step 2: Classification of residence under the tax treaty